tbs17/bdown/content/home/hero.md

 active = true
 date = 2017-10-15T00:00:00

-title = "You gain wisdom only when you look back, So think regressively more! "
+title = "You gain wisdom only when you look back, so think regressively more! "

 # Order that this section will appear in.
 weight = 3